joed7/Python/syntax.md

 ```

 __Loops__
 Generally, statements are executed sequentially, However, loops allow us to execute statements in a repeated manners subject to certain conditions.
-Here is a flow chart illustrating the loop work-flow
+Here is a flowchart illustrating the loop work-flow

 ![](http://www.python-course.eu/images/while_loop_1.png)

 Python has two constructs for loops:
 * While loop
 ```
-#Example of a while loop printing the statment 10 times.
+#Example of a while loop printing the statement 10 times.
 i=0
 while i < 10:
     print("This is the "+str(i+1)+" iteration" )
     i=i+1
 ```
-In the example above, we initialize a variable to zero, then we check the loop condition(whether it is less than 10); If it is, we execute and the print statment and increment it by one and check the condition again.
+In the example above, we initialize a variable to zero, then we check the loop condition(whether it is less than 10); If it is, we execute the print statement and increment it by one and check the condition again.
 When condition does not hold true, it comes out of the loop.

 * For loop
   Python uses iterator based construct for `for` loop.
 It steps through the items in any ordered sequence list, i.e. string, lists, tuples, the keys of dictionaries and other iterables.
-The python sytax for `for` loop looks like this
+The python syntax for `for` loop looks like this
 ```
 for <variable> in <sequence>:
 	<statements>